-The selection of each mechanical relay is realised in an array parameter.
+The selection of each mechanical relay is realized in an array parameter.

-Opti on: Function: [81] SL digital output B See 13-52 SL Controller Action.
+Option: Function: [80] SL digital output A See 13-52 SL Controller Action.
+The input will go high whenever the Smart Logic Action [38] Set dig. out.
+A high is executed.
+The input will go low whenever the Smart Logic [32] Action Set dig. out.
+A low is executed.
+[81] SL digital output B See 13-52 SL Controller Action.
 The input will go high whenever the Smart Logic Action [39] Set dig. out.
 Bhigh is executed.
 The input will go low whenever the Smart Logic [33] Action Set dig. out.
 B low is executed.
 [82] SL digital output C See 13-52 SL Controller Action.
 The input will go high whenever the Smart Logic Action [40] Set dig. out.
 C high is executed.
 The input will go low whenever the Smart Logic [34] Action Set dig. out.
 C low is executed.
 [83] SL digital output D See 13-52 SL Controller Action.
 The input will go high whenever the Smart Logic [41] Action Set dig. out.
 D high is executed.
 The input will go low whenever the Smart Logic [35] Action Set dig. out.
 D low is executed.
 [160] No alarm The output is high when no alarm is present.
-[161] Running reverse The output is high when the frequency converter is running counter clockwise (the logical product of the status bits 'running' AND 'reverse').
+[161] Running reverse The output is high when the adjustable frequency drive is running counter-clockwise (the logical product of the status bits 'running' AND 'reverse').
 [165] Local ref. active The output is high when 3-13 Reference Site = [2] Local or when 3-13 Reference Site = [0] Linked to hand auto at the same time as the LCP is in [Hand on] mode.
 [166] Remote ref. active The output is high when 3-13 Reference Site [1] or Linked to hand/auto [0] while the LCP is in [Auto on] mode.
-[167] Start command activ The output is high when there is an active Start command (i.e. via digital input bus connection or [Hand on] or [Auto on], and no Stop command is active.
-[168] Drive in hand mode The output is high when the frequency converter is in Hand on mode (as indicated by the LED light above [Hand on].
-[169] Drive in auto mode The output is high when the frequency converter is in Hand on mode (as indicated by the LED light above [Auto on].
+[167] Start command activ The output is high when there is an active Start command (i.e. via digital input bus connection or [Hand on] or [Auto on], and no Stop command is active).

-The selection of each mechanical relay is realised in an array parameter.
+The selection of each mechanical relay is realized in an array parameter.

-Option: Function: [193] Sleep Mode The frequency converter/system has turned into sleep mode.
+Option: Function: [168] Drive in hand mode The output is high when the adjustable frequency drive is in Hand on mode (as indicated by the LED light above [Hand on]).
+[169] Drive in auto mode The output is high when the adjustable frequency drive is in Hand on mode (as indicated by the LED light above [Auto on]).
+[193] Sleep Mode The adjustable frequency drive/system has set to sleep mode.
 See parameter group22-4.
 [194] Broken Belt Function A Broken Belt condition has been detected.
 This function must be enabled in 22-60 Broken Belt Function.
-[196] Fire Mode The frequency converter is operating in Fire Mode.
-See parameter group 24-0 Fire Mode.
+[196] Fire Mode The adjustable frequency drive is operating in Fire Mode.
+See parameter group 24-0 Fire Mode .
 [198] Drive Bypass To be used as signal for activating an external electromechanical bypass switching the motor direct on line.
 See 24-1 Drive Bypass .